 New York – While Iconix Brand Group Inc. did not meet its guidance expectations for the third quarter, the company generated record revenues and net income for the period.

 "I believe our ability to achieve positive organic growth and record earnings despite facing some unforeseen challenges within the quarter speaks to the strength of our business model,” said Neil Cole, chairman and ceo.

-Revenue for the third quarter, which ended September 30, increased by 8% to $59.4 million.
+Revenue for the third quarter, which ended Sept.
+30, increased by 8% to $59.4 million.
 The results included a gain of $3.7 million related to the sale of the Joe Boxer trademark in Canada.
-Excluding that, Iconix’s third quarter 2009 revenue rose 6% to $55.7 million compared to $52.5 million, which excludes the $2.6 million gain related to the Iconix China joint venture transaction.
+Excluding that, Iconix’s third-quarter 2009 revenue rose 6% to $55.7 million compared to $52.5 million, which excludes the $2.6 million gain related to the Iconix China joint venture transaction.